AniaNiedzialek/Synco/README.md

-# Synco - the ultimate group project base!
+# Synco - Synchronize & Collaborate!

 This isn't just a simple to-do list; it's a dynamic, smart tool that simplifies every step of a group project.

-Stay tuned!
+Hi!
+Welcome to Synco - an ultimate group project guide.
+Here you can create, assign, and manage tasks and control the group participation.

+Stay tuned for more features!